sabrinisso/finalCapstone/README.md

 1. Clone the repository to your local machine.
 2. Install Python 3 and SQLite3 on your machine if you haven't already.
 3. Open the terminal and navigate to the project directory.
-4. Run the command `python bookstore.py` to start the program.
+4. Run the command `Bookstore DB program.py` to start the program.

 ## Usage